KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   - Soft-pitch ideas - why? (self and others)
   - Goal: By the end, you should be focused on one single idea for your start-up tech business
 - Debrief
-- Discuss what a [pitch](https://blog.genial.ly/en/business-pitch/) is in preparation for the homework.

 **Day 3: Field Work:**
-- Read chapters 1-3 pp 24-54 in the [The Startup Owner’s Manual](https://dinnerape.com/nonscrolablepdf/the-startup-owners-manual-the-step-by-step-guide-for-building-a-great-company-pdf.html?page=24), and pp 86-113 (pdf numbers) of [Business Model Generation](https://moodle.berea.edu/pluginfile.php/664986/mod_resource/content/1/Business_Model_Generation.pdf).
+- Read chapters 1-3 pp 24-53 in the [The Startup Owner’s Manual](https://dinnerape.com/nonscrolablepdf/the-startup-owners-manual-the-step-by-step-guide-for-building-a-great-company-pdf.html?page=24), and pp 86-113 (pdf numbers) of [Business Model Generation](https://moodle.berea.edu/pluginfile.php/664986/mod_resource/content/1/Business_Model_Generation.pdf).
 Identify the main ideas.
 Then react and reflect on these main ideas (what surprised you, what challenged you, what made you question, etc. Explain your reactions by reflecting on why you think you reacted this way.) in your [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing).
 - Identify the best of your start-up ideas (it must be a start-up that will leverage information technology in some significant way.)
 - Complete a first iteration of your copy of the [Business Model Canvas](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing) for that best idea for your start-up tech business. **Note that you will present this to your potential investors on Thursday!**
 - Then write up a one page report in your [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing).
 This is intended to help you to be able to distill your ideas into short sound-bytes.